dyako-baram/dyako-baram/README.md

 I try to dedicate any time I have to code and learn the technology of my interest. most of my interests are towards .NET development platform specifically web and desktop development.

-Currentlly trying to deeping my knowlage in .NET ecosystem and learning Java For web development.
+Currently trying to deeping my knowlage in .NET ecosystem and learning Java For web development.

 ### Languages and Tools: